hsf-training/hsf-training-cicd-github/content/episodes/15-a-simple-test/index.md

 {{< challenge >}}
 ## Adding a regression test

-1. Add a test job, `test_ggH` that has the right `dependencies`
+1. Add a test job, `test_ggH`, that has the right `dependencies`
   - Note: `./skim` needs to be updated to produce a `skim_ggH.log` (hint: `./skim .... > skim_ggH.log`)
   - We also need the hist_ggH.root file produced by the plot job
-2. Create a directory called `tests/` and make two python files in it named `test_cutflow_ggH.py` and `test_plot_ggH.py` that uses `PyROOT` and `python3`
+2. Create a directory called `tests/` and make two Python files in it named `test_cutflow_ggH.py` and `test_plot_ggH.py` that use `PyROOT` and `python3`
   - you might find the following lines (below) helpful to set up the tests
-3. Write a few different tests of your choosing that tests (and asserts) something about `hist_ggH.root`.
+3. Write a few different tests of your choosing that test (and assert) something about `hist_ggH.root`.
 Some ideas are:
   - check the structure (does `ggH_pt_1` exist?)
-  - check that the integral of a histogram matches a value you expect
+  - check that the integral of a histogram match a value you expect
   - check that the bins of a histogram matches the values you expect
 4. Update your `test_ggH` job to execute the regression tests
 5. Try causing your CI/CD to fail on the `test_ggH` job